Tim123467/entry-point/README.md

 # Daily challenges programs
 Tip: if you're using Google Colab, don't download the .py file.
 Instead, copy the code and paste it into a new Google Colaboratory.

 There are 4 different programs, two of which are available in both Java and Python.
-The output for the Java versions is produced in the console, while the output for the Python versions is produced in a separate text file (unless stated otherwise).
+The output for the Java versions is produced in the console, while the output for the Python versions is produced in a separate text file (unless the file extension is .ipynb instead of.py).
 1) A program that translates Breakbar's txt file into wikitext.

     1.1.
 Java: "EntryPointDailyChallenges.java".
 Edit the values of the 3 final static String variables at the top.

     1.2.
-Python: "EntryPointDailyChallenges.py".
-Edit the values of the 3 variables at the top then enter the year you want the wikitext for in the console.
+Python: "EntryPointDailyChallenges.ipynb".
+Edit the values of the 3 variables at the top.
+Similarly to the Black Dawn Date Checker, it can also be accessed at https://colab.research.google.com/github/Tim123467/entry-point/blob/main/EntryPointDailyChallenges.ipynb

 2) A program that gives the probability of each modifier appearing on a certain mission and gives a list of modifiers removed from certain missions.
 The Java version has two different implementations: one using enums and EnumMaps ("EntryPointProbabilities.java") and one that avoids enums and uses HashMaps instead of EnumMaps ("EntryPointProbabilitiesNoEnums.java").
 The Python version is "EntryPointProbabilities.py".